Campus Location: North Sydney, Australia | Brisbane, Australia | Melbourne, Australia

 Australian Catholic University (ACU) is a young and vibrant university ranked in the top two per cent of universities worldwide and in the top ten Catholic universities.
 Its mission is central to the University and informs every area - integrating the dignity of the human person, the common good, and ethical and social justice considerations into the core activities of student learning and teaching, research and service.
 With seven campuses around Australia, ACU has more than 200 partner universities on six continents and a campus in Rome, Italy.

-Reporting to the Deputy Vice-Chancellor, Ethics, as our inaugural Pro Vice Chancellor (Indigenous), you'll lead and collaborate with stakeholders university-wide to realise the achievement of cross-institutional strategic objectives in Indigenous education, research, training, employment and engagement.
+Reporting to the Deputy Vice-Chancellor, Ethics, as our inaugural Pro Vice Chancellor (Indigenous), you'll lead and collaborate with stakeholders university-wide to realise the achievement of cross-institutional strategic and policy objectives in Indigenous education, research, training, employment and engagement.
 You'll support this by driving and enhancing ACU's cultural capability, engagement and performance in working towards reconciliation, equality and equity for Indigenous peoples in education.

 As a highly skilled communicator and relationship manager, key to your success will be in your ability to dynamically motivate and communicate with internal and external partners, to enhance our significant contributions to advance First Nations students, staff and communities.